Drawing

 • threshold (float) – Only plot in colour the points (x,y) with y >= threshold

-• colour_below_threshold (str) – Colour to use for points below threshold
+• color_below_threshold (color) – Colour to use for points below threshold

-• colour_above_threshold (list of str) – Colour to use for points above threshold
+• color_above_threshold (list colors) – Colour to use for points above threshold

 • ax (matplotlib.Axes, optional) – Axes to use